johanBlad/topic-modeling/README.md

 `$ pip install -r requirements.txt`

 There are two topic modeling algorithms avaialble, NMF and LDA.
-LDA builds on an external Java package (MALLET) and needs to be set up.
+LDA builds on an external Java package (MALLET) and needs to be set up in order to be used.
 To do this, make sure you have the following installed:

 - JDK
 - Ant